matthieugomez/statar/README.md

 DT %>% group_by(id) %>% expand(date, type = "across")
 ````

-The package also includes a `tidyr::spread` method for data.tables that calls `dcast.data.table`.

 # Merge
 The package adds a wrapper for `data.table::merge` based on Stata syntax